Nazulka/WD-Buzzwords/README.md

 **Home Page**

 Navigation Bar
-* Responsive Navigation Bar was created using Materialize Navbar class.
+* Responsive Navigation Bar was created using Materialize Navbar-extended class.
 It displays the website's logo on the left and on the right navigation links to the "Home", "Glossary", "Log In" and "Sign Up" Pages when the user is not logged in.
-* Brand Logo also serves Home Page link, which is particularly convenient when accessing the site on smaller screen size devices.
+* Brand Logo also serves as link to the Home Page, which is particularly convenient when accessing the site on smaller screen size devices.
 * On screen sizes below 992px navbar is hidden and slide out menu comes into effect, which collapses into a hamburger menu bar when closed.

 Parallax